KavyaPallamreddy/PetClinic_Application/README.md

 ## Terraform :
 ### a.
 Use Terraform to create to Helm provider
 ### b.
-Use Helm to create a custom chart that deploys the SPA to EKS.
-The Helm chart should include the required Kubernetes resources, such as Deployment and Service, to run the SPA on EKS.
+Use Helm to create a custom chart that deploys the Petclinic to EKS.
+The Helm chart should include the required Kubernetes resources, such as Deployment and Service, to run the Petclinic on EKS.
 ### c.
 Use Terraform to deploy the custom Helm chart to EKS.

 ## Monitoring: